ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/join-csvs.md

 First, load data only certain data range.
 That is done by defining what column should be used for indexing, see `index_col`_ parameter in _`read_csv`_ function.
 Then we provide other parameters for read\_csv function \(check _[_read\_csv documentation_](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html)_ to find out what are these parameters doing\)._

+Then we rename 'Adj Close' column, so it is not in conflict when joining other CSV that contains column of the same name.

+Finally, join the APPL CSV into our new data frame df1.
+Drop rows that contain just NaN values.
+And then we could iterate through other CSV files and join them into df1 data frame.

 ```py
 import pandas as pd